First-person perspective is kind of like cheese: some people love it, some people hate it, and when it's poorly done, it grates.

 This means telling your story as “She did” and “He said,” never “I.” There are three kinds:

-- Third-Person Narrator POV.
+- Third-Person Narrator or Omniscient Narrator POV.
 In this perspective, you—the storyteller—are everywhere and know everything.
-You can be in anyone’s life, around any corner.
+You can be in anyone's life, around any corner.
 A leaf fell in the park, and none of your characters saw it?
 You did, and you can write it down.
 There are no limitations to this viewpoint, though it can be difficult to make it feel personal.

 - Third-Person Multiple POV.
 In this perspective, the author uses the viewpoints of a particular set of individuals.
 This one's a lot easier to work with for one major reason: your reader only knows what these characters know, allowing your plot to unfold naturally.
 There's no outside knowledge, no Unbeknownst to everyone, the water main broke beneath the garage and began to flood the driveway.
 If your characters didn't see it, then the reader won't know about it until somebody steps in mud.
 This perspective is told through the eyes of that pre-set group of people in “He/She did it” fashion.

 - Third-Person Limited POV.
-This is where you follow one person, but this still one step removed from the personal nature of First-person.
-This is still told as “She,” not “I,” and it’s challenging.
+This is where you follow one person, but this still one step removed from the personal nature of first-person.
+This is still told as “She,” not “I,” and it's challenging.
 The temptation is to slip into narrator mode and describe something happening outside your character, but to do this right, you have to limit the story to what that character knows, sees, hears, and thinks.

-Almost nobody uses this (though now that I’ve said it, I’ll bet several of you will jump to the challenge).
-Essentially, it’s telling the story like talking to yourself.
+Very few effectively use second person narration (though now that I've said it, I'll bet several of you will jump to the challenge).
+Essentially, it's telling the story like talking to yourself.
 “You went to the fridge and slid the frosted drawer free, but to your amazement, it was full of beans.
 You had no idea what to do next.
 You expected avocados.”